 IMPACT OF PRENATAL EXPOSURE TO MODAFINIL ON BEHAVIOURAL AND IMMUNE FUNCTIONS IN MICE

-Modafinil (MDF), a psychostimulant drug, is often abused by young generation in fertile age and thus there is an increasing importance to assess its potential developmental toxicity.
+Modafinil (MDF), a psychostimulant drug, is often abused by the young generation in fertile age and thus there is an increasing importance to assess its potential as regards developmental toxicity.
 This study investigated influence of chronic prenatal and/or postnanal exposure to MDF on anxiety levels, locomotor activity and immune function in adult male mice.
 Pregnant female mice were given nine daily doses of MDF (50 mg/kg p.o.) or saline (SAL, 10 ml/kg p.o.).
 The same dosage regimen was used in their adult male offspring.
 Thus, there were four experimental groups: MDF- and SAL-treated offspring from MDF- and SAL-treated mothers.
-Horizontal (distance travelled) and vertical (rearings) locomotor activity was recorded in the open field test as follows: Day 1 – naïve animals, Day 8 – acute dose of MDF or SAL, Day 15 – one week of repeated administration.
+Horizontal (distance travelled) and vertical (rearings) locomotor activity were recorded in the open field test as follows: Day 1 – naïve animals, Day 8 – acute dose of MDF or SAL, Day 15 – one week of repeated administration.
 Anxiety was assessed as percentage of entries to open and closed arms in the elevated plus maze with the same schedule as in the open field.
 The leukocyte phagocytosis was examined by zymosan induced and luminol-aided chemiluminiscence assay from blood samples.
-The distance travelled and the number of rearings in offspring of mothers who received MDF were lower than those of controls.
+The distance travelled and the number of rearings in the offspring of mothers who received MDF were lower than those of the control group.
 However, postnatal MDF treatment increased these behavioural parameters in both offspring groups.
 Prenatal treatment with MDF increased % of entries to closed arms compared to SAL prenatal administration.
-This anxiety-like behaviour was not changed after acute nor chronic postnatal MDF administration.
-The phagocytic activity of leukocytes was inhibited in the offspring of MDF mothers regardless of postnatal treatment.
-We can conclude that the prenatal exposition of mice to modafinil induced both behavioural and immune toxicity.
+This anxiety-like behaviour was not altered after acute or chronic postnatal MDF administration.
+The phagocytic activity of leukocytes was inhibited in the offspring of MDF mothers regardless of the postnatal treatment received.
+We can conclude, therefore, that the prenatal exposition of mice to modafinil induced both behavioural and immune toxicity.

 4. Martina Reslova

 Possibilities of using Test of Colour Semantic Differential for research into organizational culture

-The aim of this article is to show possibility of using a combination of The Value Survey Module 1994 (VSM 94) and Test of Colour Semantic Differential (TCSD) for research into organizational culture.
+The aim of this article is to show the possibility of using a combination of The Value Survey Module 1994 (VSM 94) and Test of Colour Semantic Differential (TCSD) for research into organizational culture.
 The data obtained from TCSD shows, how employees consciously rated and unconsciously perceived expressions related to Hofstede’s cultural dimensions (Power distance, Individualism versus collectivism, Masculinity versus femininity, Uncertainty avoidance and Long-term orientation), or more precisely how they identify themselves with the researched values.
-The results of the VSM 94 enabled us to determine which poles of the cultural dimensions a particular working group is getting closer to.
+The results of the VSM 94 enabled the researchers to determine which poles of the cultural dimensions a particular working group is getting closer to.
 The conclusion of this article focuses on advantages and disadvantages of TCSD as well as the possibilities of its more focused use for research into organizational culture.
-TCSD is not currently used widely for organizational culture research although it has many possibilities of use thanks to the ability to work with respondent’s unconsciousness in connection with a culture and traditions.
+TCSD is not currently used widely for research into organizational culture although it has many practical uses thanks to the ability to work with respondent’s unconsciousness in connection with a culture and traditions.

 5. Yen-Hsuan Huang